sambaTux/Ubuntu10.04_server_on_soekris_net5501-70_CF/README.txt

 is a good idea to swap highly used parts of the OS to a ramdisk.
 In this case /var.
 Like this we can increase the CF lifetime and mount i.e. the root partition in read only.

-As a little gadget the soekris GPIO error LED is activated when a script error occures.
+As a little gadget the soekris GPIO error LED is activated when a script error occurs.

 Tests here were made with an Ubuntu10.04 server 32Bit system on Soekris net5501-70 hardware.

-b) Howto use these scripts:
+b) How to use these scripts:
 ---------------------------

-1) The CF partition sheme must consist of these partitions:
+1) The CF partition scheme must consist of these partitions:
    /          #root tree partition, i.e. 3,5GB
    /var       #var partition, i.e. 200MB
    /varbak    #varbak partition, i.e. 200MB.
 This is a helper partition for syncing data etc...